 An added concern is that we now have scary-sounding technological advancements like the Internet of Bodies that links biological information across the Internet.
 Much of the information is stuff like pacemaker data being sent to doctors or Apple Watch information being sent to Apple, but some of it could include DNA tracking and studying to determine patterns and even predict behavior.
 In an article by the World Economic Forum, “James Dempsey, director of the Berkeley Center for Law and Technology, warned of potential discrimination and bias when such data is used for decisions in insurance and employment.
 The affected people may not even be aware of this.”

-When I got the results from my first test, it turns out they sent my samples to another company called Gravity Diagnostics CLIA.
-Gravity Diagnostics is the one that is doing the testing and sending my results.
+Adding to my concerns about privacy, it turns out Everlywell isn’t even the company that does the testing.
+They send my samples to another company called Gravity Diagnostics CLIA.
+Gravity Diagnostics is the one that sends me my results.
 So now my personal medical information is being shared between two private companies, and I’m not even sure which company I would need to sue or complain about.
 That’s probably by design.
 Everlywell probably would pass the buck on to Gravity Diagnostics, which seems to be a smaller player.